 Upmarket

-This is the most wishy-washy of my fictional distinctions, but certainly one of the most important.
+This is the most wishy-washy of my fictional distinctions, but certainly an important one, especially for my erotica.
 I aim for strong writing craft, deep characters, full plots, and something more to take away from my stories than sexual arousal.
-I wouldn’t call what I write “literary,” but I would call it “upmarket.”
+I wouldn’t call what I write “literary,” but I might call it “upmarket” at least some of the time.
 It has aspects of literary writing without such a strong emphasis on themes involving the human condition or hard-to-grasp language/subtext.

 Writing-style-wise, I write: